![]() |

 construction.

-separate US 52 traffic from Winston Salem Northern Beltway construction
+barrels separate US 52 traffic from Winston Salem Northern Beltway

 View of Winston Salem Northern